KamilAlnagiyev91/k8s-microservice/README.md

 ```
 - configure ingress.yaml file in your project folder.
 Edit "host: phonebook.io"  parameters values with your domain name.
+- in browser you type http://yourdomain, then you see webserver-service, http://yourdomain/reslut you see resultserver-service.

 ## install Metallb for loadbalancer in your kubernetes cluster from url: